Skip to main content

 Example

-In this example for Citrix XenServer 7.x, sda is the local SCSI disk that we need to add to the blacklist.
+In the following example for Citrix XenServer 7.x, sda is the local SCSI disk that you want to add to the blacklist.

 1. Run the following command to determine the WWID: